Chemistry of Global Warming: A Comprehensive Guide

 Emission Factor Development

 Emission factors are developed to estimate GHG emissions from different sources.
-They are calculated based on experimental measurements and theoretical models.
+They are calculated based on experimental measurements and theoretical models, and are essential for policy making and emission reduction strategies.

 Applications